Johns Hopkins UniversityEst. 1876

 Mark Shelhamer, ScD

-Mark Shelhamer is a pioneering human spaceflight researcher specializing in sensorimotor function and neurovestibular adaptations, with backgrounds in electrical and biomedical engineering.
-He is the director of the Johns Hopkins Human Spaceflight Laboratory, a professor of otolaryngology at the Johns Hopkins School of Medicine, and the former Chief Scientist of the Human Research Program at NASA...
+Mark Shelhamer, ScD, is a pioneering human spaceflight researcher with backgrounds in electrical and biomedical engineering who specializes in sensorimotor function and neurovestibular adaptations.
+He is the principal investigator of the Johns Hopkins Human Spaceflight Laboratory, a professor of otolaryngology at the Johns Hopkins School of Medicine, and the former Chief Scientist of the Human...

 Featured Contributor